Loading...

 Romblon Island – Bonbon Beach

-This dive spot meets every diver’s expectation.
-Between the many coral species you can find lots of different marine species.
+This dive spot meets every diver’s expectations.
+Among the many coral species you can discover a wide variety of marine life.
 This beautiful and highly diverse spot is also well suited for night dives and snorkeling.

 • Romblon Island – Bonbon Fan Coral Collection

-This deep dive site is characterized by fields of very large fan corals.
-Here you can find a very special and interesting fauna like pygmy seahorse, many nudibranch species, colorful cowries and some rare crustaceans.
+This deep dive site is characterized by fields of impressively large fan corals.
+Here you can encounter interesting fauna such as pygmy seahorses, numerous nudibranch species, colorful cowries and rare crustaceans.

 • Romblon Island – Bonbon Sea Grass Valley

-Here you can find a wide sea grass meadow and scattered large blocks covered in corals.
-Bonbon Sea Grass Valley is a habitat for a variety of some very interesting marine species.
+This site features a wide seagrass meadow with a scattering of large coral-covered blocks.
+Bonbon Sea Grass Valley is a habitat for a variety of interesting marine species.

 • Romblon Island – Lonos Marine Sanctuary

-This sanctuary is located in a bay near Tiamban Beach in Lonos.
-It was created especially for the protection of giant clams (Tridacna gigas).
-You can find some interesting critters here like white Ornate ghostpipefish, spindle cowrie, crustaceans and lots of nudibranchs.
+This sanctuary is located in a bay near Tiamban Beach in Lonos and was established to protect giant clams (Tridacna gigas).
+You can also encounter fascinating critters here, including white ornate ghostpipefish, spindle cowries, crustaceans, and numerous nudibranchs.

 • Romblon Island – The Rope

-At this special muck dive site you can find some rare critters like Stiliger sp., Costasiella sp., colorful skeleton shrimp, mimic octopus, velvet fish and some extraordinary nudibranchs.
+At this unique muck dive site, you can encounter rare critters such as colorful skeleton shrimp, mimic octopus, velvetfish, Stiliger sp., Costasiella sp., and other remarkable nudibranchs.

 • www.the-three-p.com-romblon-island-underwater-macro-photography-scuba-diving-dive-site-talisay-wolfgang-holz